Table of Content

 A type of malware that encrypts all of your personal files and holds them hostage, and they have been around since the late 1980s.
 They will provide you with a password to decrypt your files after you have paid the ransom, usually in the form of cryptocurrency such as Bitcoin since it is not traceable.
 Prior to cyptocurrency, payment was sent via snail mail.

 Malware that replicates itself when executed by modifying code in other computer programs on your system.
 Used to bring systems offline by corrupting data and causing system failure.Back to Top

 Malicious websites or advertisements may redirect your web browser to a fake “virus alert” page.
 This page produces warnings saying your computer is infected, and gives you a number to call.
 If called they will attempt to have you give them control of your device, as well as send them money for their virus removal “services”.Back to Top

 Similar to a virus, spreads throughout devices corrupting data and bringing network systems offline.
 Unlike a virus, worms can be spread without being executed by the user.

 The easiest way to protect yourself, your computer, and your files is to purchase a security software (e.g., anti-virus software).
 Most will work behind-the-scene to protect your computer and will alert you when it detects something malicious.
 There are new types and variants of malware and viruses practically on a daily basis.
 It is important to remember to always keep your security software up-to-date to make sure you are protect from the latest threat.
 Most will automatically do this for you while some may require action on your part.

 The list below are some reputable anti-virus software to consider.
-Click on each to learn more about the product at the developer's website.
+Click on the Amazon affiliate links below to learn more.